DataBiosphere/terra-docker/CONTRIBUTING.md

 If you are from outside the Broad, don't worry about adding a JIRA issue number to PRs.
 More to come on external contributions.

+If you are handling these contributions from the Broad side, please remember to create a corresponding JIRA ticket.
+This ticket number will be used to track contributions internally.

 ## Community Images

 Community images must be vetted before they will be introduced into Terra.